inasafe/inasafe-doc/docs/source/user-docs/impact-function-docs/ITBFatalityFunction.rst

 **Limitation**:
- - The model is based on limited number of observed fatality rates during four past fatal events.
+ - The model is based on limited number of observed fatality    rates during 4 past fatal events.
  - The model clearly over-predicts the fatality rates at    intensities higher than VIII.
  - The model only estimates the expected fatality rate    for a given intensity level; however the associated    uncertainty for the proposed model is not addressed.
- - There are a few known mistakes in developing the current model:
+ - There are few known mistakes in developing the current    model:

-   * rounding MMI values to the nearest 0.5
+   * rounding MMI values to the nearest 0.5,
-   * Implementing Finite-Fault models of candidate events
+   * Implementing Finite-Fault models of candidate events, and
    * consistency between selected GMPEs with those in use by      BMKG.

 Details